 A major shift in academic publishing

 A radical change has taken place in academic publishing in the internet age.
-Twenty years ago, academic publishers sold books and journals in print versions only, and scholars who wished to read them would do so in or through libraries, or purchase the actual volumes themselves.
+A quarter of a century ago, academic publishers sold books and journals in print versions only, and scholars who wished to read them would do so in or through libraries, or purchase the actual volumes themselves.
 These days, researchers expect to be able call up the texts they need to consult on their screens, wherever they happen to be.
 In addition, there is a strong sense that the general public is entitled to free access to research resulting from tax-funded salaried employment.
 What has not changed is the fact that producing a scholarly work to a high standard is a labour-intensive and hence costly process which has to be paid for somehow.
 If publishers cannot cover their expenses through sales of print and digital content, these expenses must be met by those who fund the research.

 It should be added that the academic library is still as indispensable as ever, though its functions have diversified as a result of the change outlined above.
 Libraries are much more than repositories of publications; they actively guide scholars to the publications they need and ensure the availability of those publications, both electronically and in print.
 Hence, a well-run research library is a vital component in the sphere of scholarly publication, and the HT Faculties at Lund are fortunate in commanding two such facilities, the jointly operating SOL and LUX libraries.

 Why Lund University Press?